 The Newport Department of Utilities does not grant adjustments to metered water charges.
-However, the Department recognizes that an extraordinary high bill resulting from accidental and/or unpreventable water usage can present financial hardship to a customer.
+However, the Department recognizes that an extraordinary high bill resulting from unpreventable water usage can present financial hardship to a customer.
 While the charge for the metered water cannot be abated, the Department does consider and will allow for one-time abatement of sewer charges attributable to a specific incident.
-While most water releases are preventable, there are certain circumstances when an accidental water release cannot be reasonably prevented.
-The intent of this policy is to establish a one-time abatement, during any ten-year period, for the excess sewer consumption above normal consumption, due to an accidental, unpreventable water release that did not enter the City sewer system.
+The intent of this policy is to establish a one-time abatement, during any ten-year period, for the excess sewer consumption above normal consumption, due to an unpreventable water release that did not enter the City sewer system.

 - Middletown Residents are billed sewer by the Town of Middletown and shall contact the Town for any sewer abatement request.

 - The Policy/procedure for Sewer Fee Abatements pertains to sewer accounts with a Newport service address.

 - Sewer Abatements are not issued for water usage associated with construction, irrigation, swimming pools, etc.

 - It shall be the responsibility of the Customer to submit a completed Sewer Abatement Request Form with the supporting documentation providing reasonable proof and substantiating evidence that supports the request for an abatement.